pratius/NYTime/README.md

 System requirements to setup and run

 You need following system requirements to run this application.

 1. Visual studio- If you working on Mac you have to install visual studio community for windows Visual studio enterprise.
 2. Create the simulator/ emulator to run this application.
 3. If visual studio not install please instal the full version of visual studio and try to run

+Note- Please try to open Xamarin POC project from xamarin folder.
+Because i have created the three solution.